 Next stop is a visit to the Mirinae Shrine, where the remains of St. Andrew Kim Daegeon lie.
 Delight yourself in the breathtaking display of colorful autumn leaves at the Shrine.

 Journey on to the Shrine of Our Lady of the Rosary of Namyang, also known as Rosary Hill.
 Here, a large number of Catholics were martyred during the Great Byungin Persecution.
 To commemorate their martyrdom as proof of their faith, Namyang was designated as a holy site.
 A highlight of your visit is the opportunity to pray the rosary at the 20-decade Rosary Road, which is a lovely path surrounded by trees and shrubs.

 Wind down your pilgrimage in the beautiful city of Seoul, a city of stark contrasts steeped in ancient traditions and cutting edge digital technology.
 Learn how to make kimchi on your visit to the Kimchi School.
 Celebrate Mass at the Saenamto Church, an awesome church built in traditional Korean architectural style.

-Embark on a 6-day Pilgrimage to Catholic Shrines of South Korea with Our Lady of Naju with Fr.
-Jerry Orbos, SVD leaving on October 11, 2021.
+Embark on a 6-day Pilgrimage to Catholic Shrines of South Korea with Our Lady of Naju with a Pilgrimage Chaplain leaving on November 11, 2021.
 Take advantage of this rare opportunity to recharge your spirit, deepen your faith and find healing in body, mind and spirit.

 Seoul is the capital and largest metropolis of South Korea.
 It is unquestionably the economic, political and cultural hub of the country.
 Today, Seoul is considered a leading and a...Seoul